 Staying out of girl problems:

 Gerupuk is a popular spot for beginners and learners.
-The locals don’t teach the rules of the lineup to their students, and they don’t care too much about it themselves either (unless you’re the one dropping in or snaking).
+The locals don’t teach the rules of the lineup to their students, and they don’t care too much about it themselves either (unless some cocky tourist is dropping in on them).
 Be prepared to share waves with multiple people.
 Be aware of beginners on big boards, if they’re coming at you, get out of the way!
 Don’t expect them to be able to turn.
 Taking off on the bigger sets is scary.
 Not because the wave is heavy, but because there are sooo many people on the inside.
 You better be confident in your turning abilities, otherwise, you risk dinging your board, yourself or someone else.
 I’ve seen people having to end their session to buy new fins, a new board or get a new tooth.
 Be careful!

 (Top: 2013 Christine not dropping in.
 Bottom: 2016 stranger paddling out of my way.)